tylerpearson/serverless-election-aws/README.md

 This is a demo of how a national election could be done with a multi-region active-active serverless setup on AWS.
 It follows the *scalable webhook pattern* [as described here](https://www.jeremydaly.com/serverless-microservice-patterns-for-aws/), where a SQS queue sits between two Lambda functions to act as a buffer for any bursts in requests or protect against any write throttling on DynamoDB tables.
 This ensures every vote is successfully saved.

 Currently, it uses `us-east-1` and `us-west-1`, but the Terraform templates can be easily adjusted to use more regions, if desired.
-[Latency-based routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-latency) is used in Route 53 to guide incoming requests to the user's closest AWS region.
+[Latency-based routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-latency) is used in Route 53 to guide incoming requests to the voters's closest AWS region.
+Route 53 health checks are in place to detect issues with the API and redirect traffic to another region, if neccessary.

 After the request comes into the region, [API Gateway](https://aws.amazon.com/api-gateway/) triggers a Lambda function that places the vote into an SQS queue.
 Downstream, a second Lambda function polls the SQS queue and saves the vote to the DynamoDB tables.
 These Lambda functions use the recently announced [support for Ruby](https://aws.amazon.com/blogs/compute/announcing-ruby-support-for-aws-lambda/).